websmartbd/devpack/README.md

 ## 🌟 What is DevPack?

-DevPack একটি **self-hosted PHP hosting control panel** যা দিয়ে আপনি সহজেই:
+DevPack is a **self-hosted PHP hosting control panel** that allows you to easily:

-- ✅ Custom **subdomain** তৈরি ও manage করতে পারবেন
+- ✅ Create and manage custom **subdomains**
-- ✅ **MySQL database** provision করতে পারবেন এক ক্লিকে
+- ✅ Provision **MySQL databases** with a single click
-- ✅ Browser থেকেই **file manager** দিয়ে code upload ও edit করতে পারবেন
+- ✅ Upload and edit code directly from your browser using the **file manager**
-- ✅ Live **dashboard** দিয়ে সব site monitor করতে পারবেন
+- ✅ Monitor all your sites via a live **dashboard**
-- ✅ **Shared hosting (cPanel)**, **VPS**, বা **Localhost** — সব জায়গায় কাজ করে
+- ✅ Run perfectly on **Shared hosting (cPanel)**, **VPS**, or **Localhost**

-> 💡 Technical knowledge ছাড়াই নিজের server-এ PHP site deploy করার সবচেয়ে সহজ উপায়।
+> 💡 The easiest way to deploy PHP sites on your own server without needing deep technical knowledge.

 ---

 ## 🚀 Features

 ### 🌐 Subdomain Management
-- একটি form fill করেই নতুন subdomain তৈরি করুন
+- Create a new subdomain simply by filling out a form
-- প্রতিটি subdomain আলাদা isolated directory-তে থাকে
+- Each subdomain resides in its own isolated directory
-- যেকোনো সময় subdomain delete করা যায়
+- Delete subdomains anytime with one click

 ### 🗄️ MySQL Database
+- Provision dedicated databases for your subdomains
-- Subdomain-এর জন্য dedicated database তৈরি করুন
+- Auto-generated database usernames and passwords
-- Database username ও password auto-generate হয়
-- Credentials সুরক্ষিতভাবে `data/` folder-এ store হয়
+- Credentials securely stored in the `data/` folder
-- cPanel API, VPS direct MySQL — উভয় সমর্থিত
+- Supports both cPanel API and VPS direct MySQL connections

 ### 📁 File Manager
-- **Upload** — drag & drop file upload
+- **Upload** — Drag & drop file uploading
-- **Edit** — browser-based code editor
+- **Edit** — Built-in browser-based code editor
-- **Rename / Move / Delete** — সব ফাইল operation
-- **Create folder** — directory structure manage করুন
+- **Manage** — Rename, Move, Delete, and create directories
-- **Download** — যেকোনো ফাইল download করুন
+- **Download** — Download any file instantly

 ### 📊 Live Dashboard
 - Total subdomains count
 - Total files deployed
-- Storage used (KB/MB/GB auto format)
+- Storage used (Auto-formats to KB/MB/GB)
-- Per-site file listing
+- Per-site file and folder listing

 ### 🛡️ Security
-- CSRF protection সব forms-এ
+- CSRF protection across all forms
-- Rate limiting (login attempts)
+- Rate limiting for login attempts
 - Session hardening (httpOnly, SameSite, Secure)
 - Security headers (HSTS, CSP, X-Frame-Options, etc.)
-- Dangerous PHP functions disabled
+- Dangerous PHP functions automatically disabled
-- `.htaccess` দিয়ে sensitive directories protected
+- Sensitive directories protected via `.htaccess`

 ### ⚡ Server Support
 | Type | Description |